ikjordan/ABIE/README.md

 `snapshot_serialization.py` to convert the `h5` data file and then use `Matplotlib` to plot the results in 3d

 ### `simple.py`
 Two simple 3 body cases, which become unstable over time.
-These were originally described in the original *Moving Stars Around* website
+These were originally described in the original *Moving Stars Around* book that can be found at:
-at:
 http://www.artcompsci.org/msa/web/vol_1/v1_web/v1_web.html

 Uses `Matplotlib` to plot the results in 2d

 ### `solar.py`
 Uses the solar system position and velocity information provided in *Moving Planets Around* to simulate the solar system.
-Uses `Matplotlib` to plot the results in 2d
+Uses `Matplotlib` to plot the results in 2d.
+By default it plots the solar system for 1000 years.
+By removing comments the file can be changed to simulate the solar system for 1 millions years and recreate fig.9.8 from the book.

 ### The original README follows: